-Staff believes an appropriate next step is to move forward in cooperation with the City and initiate actual annexation proceedings for an island with the highest probability of success based on our outreach efforts to date.
-Specifically, annexing one island now would build momentum in demonstrating to other island landowners/residents the ease and practicality tied to the jurisdictional change in making use of the expedited island annexation proceedings available through January 1, 2014.
-Additionally - and of equal importance going forward - making use of the expedited annexation proceedings would help provide justification for the California Association of LAFCOs in seeking approval from the Legislature to strike or extend the current sunset date.
+Staff believes an appropriate next step is to move forward in cooperation with the City and initiate annexation proceedings for an island with the highest probability of success based on our outreach efforts to date.
+Specifically, moving forward and annexing one island now would build needed momentum in demonstrating to other island landowners/residents the ease and practicality tied to the jurisdictional change.